 Fertility is something that most take for granted, for some however fertility issues can mean that having a child is difficult or impossible without help from a donor.

-Donors are people from all walks of life - there is no such thing as a standard donor.
+Donors are people from all walks of life who meet certain criteria - there is no such thing as a standard donor.
 What they have in common is a desire to give the gift of life and help people to achieve the family they otherwise could not have.

 There are many reasons why some women require donor eggs for example following ovarian failure or premature (early) menopause, cancer treatments, hereditary disease or following failed IVF treatment.
-An egg donor can receive compensation of up to £750 per cycle of donation to reasonably cover any financial losses incurred in connection with the donation.Find out more about Egg Donation »
+You can give someone the greatest gift.
+The gift of life and opportunity to create the family they so want.Find out more about Egg Donation »

 In about half of all couples affected, their fertility problems are with the male partner.
 Either no sperm are produced, or those that are produced are not capable of fertilising an egg.
 Therefore they may consider using donor sperm.
-A sperm donor can claim compensation of up to £35 per clinic visit to reasonably cover any financial losses incurred in connection with the donation.Find out more about Sperm Donation »
+You can give someone the greatest gift.
+The gift of life and opportunity to create the family they so want.Find out more about Sperm Donation »

 The help to start a family for some people may be needed from an egg and a sperm donor.
 In such cases embryo donation may be a consideration.
 Donated embryos are those that have originally been created for a couple, using their own (or donor) sperm and eggs, and frozen to be stored for their future use.
 If a couple decide they no longer wish to use these embryos themselves, they may choose to donate them for use by others.